 Jayshree Sengupta in her article in ORF vehemently protests against this aporia,

 “The truth is that the average American has greatly benefited from trade with China and outsourcing services from India.
-Trade in goods and services between US and developing countries is saving Americans millions of dollars.
+Trade-in goods and services between the US and developing countries is saving Americans millions of dollars.
 Americans would have to pay much more for services currently outsourced to India compared to what they would pay if they were to be rendered at home by Americans simply because wages are much lower in India.”

 Outsourcing greatly lowers our cost of consumption, raises our standard of living tremendously and directly supports many jobs (Perry, 2004).
-There are endless tertiary benefits made possible by initial cost savings from outsourcing that allows for creation of newer jobs and newer markets for consumption.
+There are endless tertiary benefits made possible by initial cost savings from outsourcing that allows for the creation of newer jobs and newer markets for consumption.
 It allows you to focus more of your time and resources on research, development and innovation that would in turn create greater space for employing an educated workforce and generate high paying jobs as compared to skill-based outsourced labour.
-Another reason for rapid growth in outsourcing in unavailability of trained professionals in IT and other areas related to technology.
+Another reason for the rapid growth in outsourcing in the unavailability of trained professionals in IT and other areas related to technology.